Dealing with pressure sores (sore skin)

 The first sign of a pressure sore is the skin going red or darkening.
 It may look a bit like a bruise and starts going a purple colour in fair skinned people.
 In dark skinned people the area looks darker than the surrounding skin.
 The damaged area may feel sore when touched.
 It sometimes feels warmer or cooler than the surrounding skin and may also feel harder or softer.
 If you don’t treat it, the skin gradually wears away and can break open.
 Tell your nurse or doctor if you notice any of these skin changes as assessing any changes as early as possible will help to prevent pressure sores.

 Relieving pressure on the skin is the best way of preventing pressure sores.
 Changing position and keeping moving as much as possible will help.
 If possible stand up to relieve the pressure.
 If you can’t move yourself, your carer can be shown how to help you change position.
-You should change position at least every two hours.
+You should change position at least every 2 hours.
 When moving, make sure your skin is lifted clear of the bed or chair so you don't rub the skin.

 It is important to keep the skin clean and dry.
 If you are in bed, the bedsheets must be smooth and not wrinkled.